Hartington Carnegie Library

 Despite these challenges, Cedar County remains proud of its agricultural heritage and close-knit community.
 The county continues to celebrate its history through various events and attractions, including the Cedar County Fair, which showcases the area's agricultural and cultural traditions.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cedar County, Nebraska.
+This timeline provides a condensed summary of the historical journey of Cedar County, Nebraska.

 • 1855: Cedar County is established by the Nebraska Territorial Legislature.